Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 You can use this function to do the following:
 - Compare a specific workflow version to any other version of that workflow available on the current instance.
 - Compare a specific workflow version to any workflow version available on another instance.
-- Because you can edit the JSON code directly, you can change, insert, or delete code lines.
+- Change, insert, or delete code lines.
+This is possible, because you can edit the JSON code directly.
 - Display change logs.
 By doing it, you are able to do software-audits.

 ## Open the comparison window

 Open the comparison window to compare different workflow versions.
-There are two different ways to open the comparison window.
+There are two different ways to open it.

 #### Prerequisites